Juan del Águila: Service in Flanders

 That same night, Bobadilla ordered an assault on the forts with the few boats available.
 Meanwhile, the temperature dropped sharply and a strong wind began to blow.
 The water then began to freeze.
 As a result of this the Dutch ships were withdrawn for fear of being blocked and the Spanish were able to take the forts.

 This unthinkable situation was thereafter referred to as the Miracle of Empel (in Dutch: Het Wonder van Empel).
 The rebels exclaimed "God has become a Spaniard" and from then on the infantry began to devote itself to the Immaculada which led to her become its patron saint.

-On January 24, 1586, Don Juan D'Aguila and his troops, including 17 foot soldiers and 4 Cornet cavalry horsemen, raided the German villages of Boslar, Muntz and Gevenich.
+On 24 January 1586, Don Juan D'Aguila and his troops, including 17 foot soldiers and 4 Cornet cavalry horsemen, raided the German villages of Boslar, Muntz and Gevenich.
 They gravely wounded many citizens, and stole their possessions or destroyed them.

-Later in 1586, Juan del Águila's Tercio participated in the conquests of Grave (June 6), Neuss (July 26), Alpen (13 August) and the rescue of Zutphen (September 22), forcing the English army that had besieged it to lift the siege.
+Later in 1586, Juan del Águila's Tercio participated in the conquests of Grave (6 June), Neuss (26 July), Alpen (13 August) and the rescue of Zutphen (22 September), forcing the English army that had besieged it to lift the siege.

-On June 12, 1587 the siege of the Esclusa began at the mouth of the Scheldt river.
+On 12 June 1587 the siege of the Esclusa began at the mouth of the Scheldt river.
 In July Juan del Águila was seriously wounded.
 Before completing his recovery he was called to the Court, where he arrived in the spring of 1588.
 There, he was presented to Philip II with these words: "Your Majesty, meet a man born without fear."

 The king assigned him a newly created tercio which was waiting in Santander.
 The troops were part of the second landing army from the campaign against England.
 In September, the operation was canceled when the Great Armada disaster occurred.

 Service in Spain

-After nearly a year of waiting, the Tercio embarked for A Coruña where they arrived on August 17, 1589.
+After nearly a year of waiting, the Tercio embarked for A Coruña where they arrived on 17 August 1589.
 Ten days later they embarked again, this time with orders to escort the Indian fleet in the final stretch of its journey to Lisbon.
 They were joined by six companies and another Tercio, and together they returned to take to sea to go back to Galicia, where they would spend the winter.

-Meanwhile, in France, after the assassination of the Duke of Guise (December 23, 1588), pretender to the French throne and king Henry III himself (August 1, 1589), the crown passed to Henry III of Navarre, a Protestant, something that the Catholic League and Philip II could not tolerate.
+Meanwhile, in France, after the assassination of the Duke of Guise (23 December 1588), pretender to the French throne and king Henry III himself (1 August 1589), the crown passed to Henry III of Navarre, a Protestant, something that the Catholic League and Philip II could not tolerate.

 Thus, in August 1590, in Ferrol Juan del Águila's Tercio embarked and headed for France to support the Catholics.